hosnify/item-catalog-project/README.md

 #### Setup Project:
   1. Install Vagrant and VirtualBox after dowload it From the links above
   2. Download or Clone [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm) repository.
-  3. Download or Clone [our catalog app](https://github.com/udacity/fullstack-nanodegree-vm) repository.
+  3. Download or Clone [our catalog app](https://github.com/abousamraa/item-catalog-project.git) repository.
   4. navigate into the vagrant folder in fullstack-nanodegree-vm folder ,  (which is shared with your virtual machine)
-  5. Put our catalog app repository into the vagrant directory .
+  5. Put our catalog app files into the vagrant directory .

 #### Launch your Virtual Machine:
   1. open your terminal ( such as git bash ) , then navigate into the vagrant folder in fullstack-nanodegree-vm folder , then run this command